Mincka/nghttp2docker/README.md

 nghttpx -k -f'*,80;no-tls' -f'*,443' -b'52.186.121.82,443;http2only.com:www.http2only.com;proto=h2;tls;upgrade-scheme' -b'127.0.0.1,1337' --no-ocsp host.key host.crt --workers=5 --no-via --no-server-rewrite --no-location-rewrite --no-add-x-forwarded-proto --no-strip-incoming-x-forwarded-proto -L INFO
 `

-## Docker containers
+## Docker images
-Three containers are available to make it easy to use the proxy on any platform.
+Three images are available to make it easy to use the proxy on any platform.

 ### Docker Hub
 On [Docker Hub](https://hub.docker.com/r/jehrhart/nghttp2docker).
 Nothing to build, ready to use.
 Clone this repo and run this.
 It is based on the "`package`" image (official nghttp2 package for Ubuntu 20.04).